-Immerse yourself in one of these 10 sailing novels this summer - YBW
+Best sailing books: Immerse yourself in one of these 10 sailing novels - YBW

-From spy thrillers and historical novels to childhood classics, escape with one of these 10 sailing books.
+From spy thrillers and historical novels to childhood classics, escape with our pick of the best sailing books.
 How many have you read?
-Let us know your recommendations!

-Need some inspiration for your summer reading list?
+Need some inspiration for your reading list?
 Look no further!
-We have something for everyone…no matter what their age.
+We have something for everyone… no matter what their age.

+With each sailing book is a ‘Buy Now’ link.
+If you click on this then we may receive a small amount of money from the retailer when you purchase the item.
+This doesn’t affect the amount you pay.

 Stormchild by Bernard Cornwell